Federated Learning with Domain Generalization: Conclusion

 \section{Conclusion}

 In this paper, we propose \mtname scheme under the federated learning setting for domain generalization.
-The main idea of \mtname is to learn the invariant feature representation in FL while eliminating the requirement for a centralized server to access clients’ local data.
-Besides, we employ the adaptively generated reference distribution and class-wise alignment technique to ensure its high performance on target domains.
-The superiority of \mtname has been demonstrated by intensive experiments.
-Thus, \mtname significantly boosts the generalization capability of the traditional FL technique.
+The main idea of \mtname is to learn the domain-invariant feature representation in FL while eliminating the requirement for a centralized server to access clients’ local data.
+First, we propose the federated adversarial learning approach to measure and align the distributions among different source domains via matching each distribution to the reference distribution.
+Specifically, we use the federated adversarial learning technique to adaptively learn a dynamic distribution (by accommodating all source domains) as the reference distribution.
+Therefore, the learned feature representation tends to be universal.
+Then, our proposed \mtname uses the adaptively generated reference distributions and class-wise alignment technique.
+It ensures that \mtname has good generalization performance over the unseen target domains while protecting local data privacy.
+Furthermore, we analyze the explainability of \mtname, which helps researchers to optimize the model and make the model more trustworthy.
+Finally, the effectiveness of \mtname has been demonstrated by intensive simulations.
+Thus, \mtname significantly boosts FL performance.
+There are two directions to launch further research.
+First, we aim to handle the scenario in which the unseen target domain contains more classes than the seen source domain.
+Second, we plan to find an optimization method to automatically balance the classification training epoch and the alignment training epoch to obtain a better federated generalization performance.

 { }